thefrontside/bigtest/website/docs/docs/interactors/interactors/4-write-your-own.md

     .assertion(Button('Clear completed').exists()));
 ```

-_This was just for demonstration purposes as the [checkbox](/) interactor from bigtest is much more extensive and it's probably not great to use the classname property as a locator._
+_This was just for demonstration purposes as the [checkbox](/) interactor from bigtest is much more extensive and it's probably not great to use the classname property as a locator._ <!-- there's probably a better way to word this -->

-Check out the API section to see the details of [createInteractor()](/).
+Check out the API page of [createInteractor()](/) for more details.

 <!--
 - 1-2 sentences explaining that people should write their own interactors regularly, and why - they should do so